The K-State Online Dietetics Program is designed so that students can complete the professional courses in dietetics via

 - Have official transcripts sent to:

 Karla Girard, Online Undergraduate Dietetics Program Coordinator

 Manhattan, KS 66506-1404

 - If you have already completed nutrition and foodservice courses that you would like to have evaluated, also send Karla Girard official course descriptions from the college catalog that was in effect when you were enrolled, as well as your resume.
 If you do not have a catalog, you should contact your college’s Registrar’s Office to see if they have old catalogs on file and can send you a photocopy of the descriptions.

 Your application, official transcripts, and supporting materials must be received by June 1 for fall semesters, November 1 for spring semesters, and April 1 for summer sessions.

-If you do not meet the prerequisites, Karla Girard will notify you by e-mail and will help you figure out where you can take the courses you are lacking.
+If you do not meet the prerequisites, Karla Girard will notify you by e-mail and will help you determine where you can take the needed courses.
 If you have questions about the application process, please contact Karla Girard.